The North Carolina Liberty Bell replica

 After dinner, we retrace our steps through the neighborhood, up and over the dune to the beach.
 There are now about 30 turtle watchers lined up in beach chairs facing either side of the 100-foot long trench.
 We’re welcomed warmly by our new friend and the rest of the patrol.
 No one makes us feel like the interloping turtle-peepers we are.
 There is some lovely conversation, but no turtle action.

 The turtle watch lasts from 7 to 11 p.m. every night, starting on incubation day 50.
-We pledge to check back later in the evening, then go back to the hotel and sleep for 12 hours.
+We pledge to check back later in the evening.
+Instead, we go back to the hotel and sleep for 12 hours.

 Saturday, September 1 | I wake up 46 and feeling good.
 As we drink hotel coffee and share a surprisingly tasty Food Lion mini carrot cake, we each silently worry we’ve missed the birth of our own babies, all 136 of them.